with Potato Wedges, Red Cabbage Slaw & Spicy Remoulade

 Not included in your delivery

-• Toss potatoes on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack until golden brown and crispy, 20-25 minutes. • Meanwhile, in a small bowl, combine mayonnaise, mustard, chopped scallion whites, 1 package sour cream (2 packages for 4 servings), 1 tsp vinegar (2 tsp for 4), and a pinch of chili to taste.
+• Toss potatoes on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack until golden brown and crispy, 20-25 minutes. • Meanwhile, in a small bowl, combine mayonnaise, mustard, chopped scallion whites, one packet sour cream (two packets for 4 servings), 1 tsp vinegar (2 tsp for 4), and a pinch of chili to taste.
 (You’ll use the rest of the sour cream and vinegar later.)
 Season with salt and pepper.
 Set aside.

-• To bowl with carrot, add cabbage, remaining vinegar, 2 TBSP scallion greens (4 TBSP for 4 servings), 2 packages sour cream (4 packages for 4), and 1½ tsp sugar (3 tsp for 4).
+• In a medium bowl, combine shredded red cabbage, cabbage and carrot mix, two packets sour cream (four packets for 4 servings), remaining vinegar, 2 TBSP scallion greens (4 TBSP for 4), and 1½ tsp sugar (3 tsp for 4).
 (You’ll use the rest of the sour cream in the next step.)
 Season with a big pinch of salt and pepper; toss to combine.

 • Heat a 1⁄3-inch layer of oil in a large, preferably nonstick, pan over medium-high heat.
-Once oil is hot enough that a pinch of panko mixture sizzles when added to the pan, add tilapia; cook until crust is golden and fish is cooked through, 2-3 minutes per side.
-(For 4 servings, fry fish in batches.)
-(The smaller pieces will cook faster.) • Transfer to a paper-towel-lined plate.
+Once oil is hot enough that a pinch of panko mixture sizzles when added to pan, add tilapia and cook until crust is golden and fish is cooked through, 2-3 minutes per side (the smaller pieces will cook faster).
+(For 4 servings, fry fish in batches.) • Transfer to a paper-towel-lined plate.

-• Divide tilapia, slaw, and potato wedges between plates.
-Serve with remoulade.
+• Divide potatoes, slaw, and tilapia between plates.
+Serve with spicy remoulade.
 Garnish with any remaining scallion greens.

 Tilapia is fully cooked when internal temperature reaches 145º.